List of Star Wars creatures: Conduit worm

+Glim worm

-Glim wormGlim worms are tunneling 1 m (3.3 ft) long predators, found on many planets.
+Glim worms are tunneling 1 m (3.3 ft) long predators, found on many planets.
 They are covered by sharp, flexible scales that move to propel the worms through sand or soil at speeds up to 40 km/h (25 mph).
 They are also hunted for their skin for use as clothing, and their slime for use as adhesive.

+Space slug

-Space slugSpace slugs, also called exogorths or giant asteroid worms, are silicon-based gastropods capable of surviving in near-vacuum conditions.
+Space slugs, also called exogorths or giant asteroid worms, are silicon-based gastropods capable of surviving in near-vacuum conditions.
 Space slugs generally make their habitats in asteroids, where they spend the majority of their lives.
 Many space slugs have been found in Hoth's asteroid field, some reaching thousands of meters (feet) in length, up to a recorded maximum around 1000 m, although most are much smaller at around 10 m.
 They feed by absorbing an asteroid's minerals through their roots.
 Smaller space slugs also devour mynocks (in large space slugs, consumed mynocks are not digested and instead become parasites within the space slug).
 Large space slugs may also consume starships and have been known to eat sections of Imperial Star Destroyers that flew too close.
 The burrow of a space slug is called a "caysh".
 They first appeared in The Empire Strikes Back (1980).

+Worrt

-WorrtWorrts are frog-like creatures native to Tatooine.
+Worrts are frog-like creatures native to Tatooine.
 They feed on mostly insects and rodents and catch prey by sitting stationary in the sand and using their long tongues to catch and wrap around passing animals.
 Jabba the Hutt kept a number of worrts for pest control.
 One is briefly seen in Return of the Jedi outside Jabba's palace.
 It catches an animal with its tongue, swallows it, and burps.
-Many consider this to be the first major introduction of George Lucas's childish humor into Star Wars movies, and a prelude to Jar Jar Binks.
 They are sometimes confused with frog-dogs.

+Wraid

-WraidWraids are large, lizard-like creatures that live and are hunted for their armored head plates on the desert planet of Tatooine.
+Wraids are large, lizard-like creatures that live and are hunted for their armored head plates on the desert planet of Tatooine.
 There is also a subspecies on Korriban.

+Wyrwulves

-WyrwulvesWyrwulves are six-legged, dog-like animals that were in fact the children of the Codru-Ji race.
+Wyrwulves are six-legged, dog-like animals that were in fact the children of the Codru-Ji race.
 When a wyrwulf reaches puberty, it encases itself in a cocoon, from which a Codru-Ji adult emerges several weeks later.
 They can be found on Munto Codru.

 Y

+Yeltz

-YeltzYeltz is an amphibious species that resides in the artificial outpost planets of the Lupania ring.
+Yeltz is an amphibious species that resides in the artificial outpost planets of the Lupania ring.
 No one but Yaddle has seen the creature, and thus it is still regarded as a legend.
 They are thought to possess the ability to turn transparent under water.
 When submerged, they are fearsome predators, but when on-land, they are shy and tamable.

+Yeomet

-YeometYeomets are trash-eating quadrupeds that live on artificial habitats, like space stations or large capital ships.
+Yeomets are trash-eating quadrupeds that live on artificial habitats, like space stations or large capital ships.
 They are able to eat almost any form of matter, thanks to a special digestive enzyme triggered by strong electromagnetic radiation.
 They carry disease.